-Winter Fuel Payment
+The Winter Fuel Payment and Warm Home Discount

-When the weather is especially cold for a sustained period, you may also be eligible for a Cold Weather Payment.
+Winter Fuel Payment is a non-means tested payment from the Government to help with heating costs.
+Most pensioner households will be able to receive it.
+Additionally, when the weather is especially cold for a sustained period, you may be eligible for a Cold Weather Payment.

-- £200 if you were under 80
+- £200 if you are under 80

-- £300 if you were over 80.
+- £300 if you are over 80.

 However, you’ll usually get less if you live with other people who also qualify.